 A Kaleidoscope of Polish Colours

-Mazowsze’s flagship concert, and the essence of what the ensemble has been presenting on the world’s stages for the past seventy-five years.
+Mazowsze’s flagship concert, and the essence of what the Ensemble has been presenting on the world’s stages for the past seventy-five years.

 The Supposed Miracle, or Cracovians and Highlanders